| | FCC Notice of Apparent Liability - Unlicensed Operations

 he was engaged in any unlawful actions.

-17. Thereafter, on August 6, 1998, an agent from the
+17. Thereafter, on August 6, 1998, an agent from the Commission's Tampa field office, posing as a member of the

 general public, sent an e-mail to L.D.
 Brewer 2-Way Radio